 - A. Composition.
 The staff of the Council shall include the Executive Director and such other staff as are authorized by the Council. - B. Executive Director.
 The Executive Director is appointed by the Council and reports to the Chair.
 The Executive Director is authorized to appoint other staff, as appropriate, including experts and consultants to provide technical assistance not available from NOAA, as well as, request for the detail of other government employees.
 This includes legal assistance, but the Council must first notify the NOAA Office of General Counsel before seeking outside legal advice.
 The Executive Director may enter into and execute in the name of the Council contracts, agreements and other instruments in the regular course of business. - C. Function.
 The staff is responsible for administration and execution of Council operations under the supervision of the Executive Director.
-Functions include participation in Fisheries Ecosystem Plan development; preparation of Council reports, statements, and correspondence; financial management, budget preparation and procurement; record keeping; meeting logistics; and other programmatic and administrative activities. - D. Legal Protections for Council and Staff.
-In conducting official Council business, Council members and staff generally have the same protection from individual tort liability as Federal employees on official actions. - E. General Harassment Policy.
+Functions include participation in Fisheries Ecosystem Plan development; preparation of Council reports, statements, and correspondence; financial management, budget preparation and procurement; record keeping; meeting logistics; and other programmatic and administrative activities.

+D. Legal Protections for Council and Staff.
+In conducting official Council business, Council members and staff generally have the same protection from individual tort liability as Federal employees on official actions.

+E. General Harassment Policy.

 The Council has a zero-tolerance policy for harassment on the basis of race, religion, color, national origin, sex, age, sexual orientation, disability and reprisal.
+Employees who believe they have been harassed or have witnessed harassment are encouraged to immediately report the harassment to the Administrative Officer or the Executive Director.
+Upon receipt of such a report, the Administrative Officer should follow the steps set forth in Appendix I: 'Model Fishery Management Council Policy on Addressing Allegations of Harassment of Council Employees' and Appendix II: 'Model Fishery Management Council Policy on Addressing Allegations of Harassment of Process Participants Other Than Council Employee's'.

-Any employee who believes he or she has been harassed or believes he or she has witnessed harassment is encouraged to report the harassment to a supervisor or manager.
-The supervisor or manager should then follow the steps set forth in Department Administrative Order, DAO 202-955.
-Any complaints of harassment on the basis of sexual orientation should be handled in accordance with DAO 215-11.
-The provisions of these DAOs are entirely separate from EEO complaint process, and must be followed whether or not an employee has filed an EEO complaint.
+The policies are entirely separate from the NOAA Equal Employment Opportunity (EEO) complaint process, and must be followed whether or not an employee has filed an NOAA EEO complaint.
 The Council's Harassment Policy is intended to ensure that staff members work in an environment free of harassment in all of their interactions with Council members, other staff members, and the public during the course of official Council meetings, advisory body meetings, or committee meetings.